Avalanche score 3 third-period goals to beat Coyotes 3-0

 The Avalanche broke it open from there.

-Compher scored on a backhanded rebound and Mikko Rantanen made it three goals in 1:23 to give Colorado the lead in the best-of-seven series heading into Game 2 on Friday.
+Compher scored on a backhanded rebound and Mikko Rantanen made it three goals in 1:23 to give Colorado the lead heading into Game 2 on Friday.

+“We weren’t a real dangerous team, but we did capitalize on the chances we did get,” Avalanche coach Jared Bednar said.

 Kuemper stopped 152 shots in four games against Nashville in the Stanley Cup qualifiers and was superb again, making several spectacular saves to keep the Coyotes in it.
-He finished with 37 saves, but the Coyotes generated little on offense.
+He finished with 37 saves.

+Arizona’s offense didn’t give him much help.
+The Coyotes are used to counterattacking, but 14 shots against a high-scoring team like Colorado isn’t going to cut it.

+“Our group is comfortable playing in a game like that,” Coyotes forward Derek Stepan said.
+“Although their shots were getting higher, we’re fine with that.
+We just got to start generating more on the offensive side of things.”

 Arizona benefited when when the NHL expanded the postseason bubbles to 12 teams per conference and took advantage, knocking off Nashville 3-1 in the Stanley Cup qualifiers.
 Kuemper was superb, stopping 152 shots, and the Coyotes had production throughout the lineup, with 16 players notching at least a point, 11 scoring a goal.